-Barunche is the elevated mountain which is positioned in the eastern part of Nepal.
-Barunche is circlet with 4 peaks and surrounded by Hunku Glacier from the Southern part where as Barun Glacier from the eastern side and Imja Glcaier from Northwest.
-Barunche peak sets grandly figure with world’s utmost mountains such as Lhotse, Everest and Makalu.
-An ascend till West Col compels noteworthy face up where as in general the summit is not that mechanical, However, it asks physically challenging.
-Barunche Mountain was foremost ascended by Geoff Harrow and Colin Todd in 1954.
-Barauntse Peak is situated with an elevation of 7,129 meter.
+Barunche (7,129 m) is an elevated mountain located in the eastern part of Nepal.
+Surrounded by Hunku Glacier from the Southern part, Barun Glacier from the eastern side and Imja Glcaier from Northwest, Barunche is a circlet with 4 peaks.
+An ascent till West Col compels noteworthy face up but, in general, the summit is not that mechanical.
+Still, Barunche is physically challenging.
+Barunche Mountain was first ascended by Geoff Harrow and Colin Todd in 1954.
+Barunche Peak is situated with an elevation of 7,129 meter.

-Nepal trip for Barunche Expedition is an elating adventure for ascenders who desire to summit with an elevation of 7,000 meter, into the isolated parts of Nepal.
-Barunche Expedition provides an enormous gratifying mount in the midst of world’s topmost peaks.
-Barauntse Expedition comes up to the base camp all the way through the perfect rough setting of the Hinku valley and the notorious Mera la.
-The stimulating and demanding expedition is well though- out to be one of the easier to soar up with 7,000 plus meter.
-Consequently Baraunche Expedition posses a towering achievement tempo of balancing the summit and revisit carefully.
-Moving from the base camp towards the western col will make an enormous glacier plateau and the whole thing will construct the gradient tough and exciting.
+A trip to Barunche Expedition is an elating adventure for ascenders, who desire to summit with an elevation of 7,000 meter into the isolated parts of Nepal.
+Barunche Expedition provides a gratifying climbing in the midst of world’s topmost peaks.
+Barunche Expedition comes to the base camp all the way through a rough setting of the Hinku valley and the notorious Mera la.
+The stimulating and demanding expedition is considered one of the easier ones above 7,000 plus meter.
+Moving from the base camp towards the western Col. will lead to an enormous glacier plateau and the whole thing will be tough and exciting.

-To win over Barunche Expedition it asks several skills which are mandatory for ascending any peak with 8,000 meter altitude so Alpine Zone Treks will assist in perfect training prior to get on the expedition.
-The vertical segment of ice with 50 degree and well-known ice rock of 7,000 meter crafts the Southern East Ridge with huge amount of dedication to thrust to the summit.
-Thus, the itineraries are designed with awareness, aiming with proper acclimatization.
+To conquer Barunche, one requires several skills, which are mandatory for ascending any peak above 8,000 meter altitude.
+Therefore, Alpine Zone Treks will assist in perfecting the training prior to the expedition.
+Thus, the itineraries are designed for proper acclimatization.
 Those particular stimulants mountaineering preparation course given at the base camp will ensure a safe and rewarding mount during Barunche Expedition.